ncmreynolds/serial2mqtt/readme.md

 # About the Project

-This is a client Arduino application/library for [Lieven](https://vortex314.blogspot.com/)'s [serial2mqtt](https://github.com/vortex314/serial2mqtt) application which connects microcontrollers to an MQTT broker over serial links.
+This is a client Arduino application/library for [Lieven](https://vortex314.blogspot.com/)'s [serial2mqtt](https://github.com/vortex314/serial2mqtt) application which connects Arduino microcontrollers to an MQTT broker over serial links.

 Lieven has written a library for this, but it is for use in PlatformIO, much more comprehensive and part of a larger project.